ssenmosip/mosip-temp-documentation/Getting-Started.md

 ## 1. Getting the Source Code [**[↑]**](#table-of-content)
 Knowledge of Linux and Azure with Kubernetes are required to follow the instructions.
-MOSIP source code can be obtained via creating a fork of MOSIP Github repository from the [URL](/mosip/mosip/).
+MOSIP source code can be obtained via creating a fork of mosip-platform Github repository from the [URL](/mosip/mosip-platform/).
 To know more about how to fork code from Github follow this [guide](//help.github.com/articles/fork-a-repo/).
 Once Forked, start the process of setting up your CI/CD tools to build and run MOSIP.

 **NOTE** MOSIP configuration has been seperated from the source code.
-For running the source code, you will be needing a fork of mosip-configuration repository from this [URL](https://github.com/mosip/mosip-configuration.git).
+For running the source code, you will be needing a fork of mosip-config repository from this [URL](https://github.com/mosip/mosip-config.git).
 All the configuration files will be stored under config folder under this repository.

 ***
 ## 2. Setup and Configure Jenkins [**[↑]**](#table-of-content)